avinetworks/avi-helm-charts/docs/AKO/values.md

 If you are using a private container registry and you'd like to override the default dockerhub settings, then this field can be edited with the private registry name.

+### configs.serviceType

+This option specifies whether the AKO functions in ClusterIP mode or NodePort mode.
+By default it is set to `ClusterIP`.
+Allowed values are `ClusterIP` and `NodePort`.

+### nodeSelectorLabels.key and nodeSelectorLabels.value

+It might not be desirable to have all the nodes of a kubernetes cluster to participate in becoming server pool members, hence key/value is used as a label based selection on the nodes in kubernetes to participate in NodePort.
+If key/value are not specified then all nodes are selected.